The Bolt and the Coils

 Late January, 2003.

 Just arrived in Arusha from New Zealand after a long, miserable flight sitting next to my wife.
-She’d walked out nearly 13mths earlier and I had precious little knowledge of what and who she’d been with over that time.
+She’d walked out just over a year earlier and I’d precious little knowledge of what she’d been doing since, or who she’d been doing it with.

-She’d insisted on returning to Tanzania, but I’d refused to take her back out to the farm.
-I’d dropped her where she chose in town instead.
+She insisted on returning to Tanzania, but I’d refused to take her back out to the farm.
+I dropped her in town instead.

 Why?

 We had years of major issues.
 We needed real help before even thinking about living together again.
-She absolutely refused to get a third party involved.
+But those sort of changes weren’t agreeable to her.

 So there I was.